What is a whistleblower?

 Whistleblowers play a vital role in exposing misconduct and illegal activity within the workplace.
 Most whistleblowers are close enough to see wrongdoing because they are a part of the organisation or work area.
 This closeness to the activity can also make it difficult for someone to report misconduct.

-The Public Interest Disclosure Act 2018 (SA) makes it unlawful to treat people unfairly because they are whistleblowers.
-The Corporations Act 2001 (Cth) provides further whistleblower protection for officers (usually a Director or the Secretary) of companies, employees and contractors of the company and their employees.
+The Public Interest Disclosure Act 2018 (SA) makes it unlawful to treat people who make an appropriate disclosure unfairly because they are whistleblowers.
+The Corporations Act 2001 (Cth) provides further whistleblower protection .

-For more information on whistleblower protection refer to the Policy or to the Whistleblower Protection Act summary.
+For more information on whistleblower protection refer to the Policy or to the Public Interest Disclosure Act summary.
 Further information about reporting wrongdoing is available from the Legal and Risk Branch or from the South Australian Office for Public Integrity.

 How to make a report

-If you become aware of activity that you reasonably suspect or know is fraudulent, illegal or improper, please report it as soon as possible.
+If you become aware of conduct that you reasonably suspect or know is fraudulent, illegal or improper, please report it as soon as possible.

-- Reports may be directed to your supervisor or to a Head of School or Branch.
+- Reports should generally be directed to your supervisor or to a Head of School or Branch.
 For more information about reporting fraud or corruption please refer to the Fraud and Corruption Control Reporting Procedures Diagram.
-You should also consider whether you have obligations under the Independent Commissioner Against Corruption Act and must report to the Office of Public Integrity.
+You may also have obligations under the Independent Commissioner Against Corruption Act and must make a report to the Office of Public Integrity.

 If you have a concern that you may suffer consequences, please refer to the Whistleblower Reporting Procedures and make a report to one of the University's Authorised Disclosure Officers.